Understanding Process Addiction

 One of the problems of defining process addictions is that they involve behaviors that the majority of people exhibit without addiction.
-Not everyone gambles, everyone has to eat, most people will shop, use the internet, play video games or have sex.
+Not everyone gambles, everyone has to eat, most people will shop, use the internet, play video games or have a few drinks.
 But these are all behaviors that some people suggest can be addictive.

 The discussion is further complicated by the cultural or moral judgements that some people might make.
-Someone who is culturally conservative, for example, might take a different view of what constitutes sex addiction than someone who was culturally liberal.
+Someone who is culturally conservative might take a different view of what constitutes an addiction rather than someone who was culturally liberal.

 Behavior changes are a common effect of addiction.
 This will often relate to the addiction, so the addict might show irritability if they are not indulging in the addictive behavior or respond with anger when they are challenged about their addiction.
 They might take steps to hide their addiction, for example, avoiding being with people, so they can play video games.

 In severe cases the behavior changes might start having an impact on other parts of their life.
 Compulsive gamblers, for example, might neglect work or family duties to spend time gambling33.B.
 K. Thege, E. M. Woodin, D. C. Hodgins and R. J. Williams, Natural course of behavioral addictions: a 5-year longitudinal study – BMC Psychiatry, BioMed Central.; Retrieved September 23, 2022, from https://bmcpsychiatry.biomedcentral.com/articles/10.1186/s12888-015-0383-3.
 Those with an internet addiction might neglect relationships with real-life friends, preferring time online or connecting with people they only know through the computer.

-One current concern is that process addictions can act as a gateway.
-By creating the neural pathways, it means that people might be more susceptible to other addictions.
-Many are particularly concerned because some of these processes are acceptable for children — it’s sometimes suggested that around 18% of children have a video gaming problem — and this might leave them susceptible to addictive behavior when they are older.
+One current concern is that process addictions can act as a gateway and that by creating the neural pathways, it means that people might be more susceptible to other addictions.
+Many are particularly concerned because some of these processes are acceptable for children (it’s sometimes suggested that around 18% of children have a video gaming problem) and this might leave them susceptible to addictive behavior when they are older.